Derekabc/Icon_detector/README.md

 protoc protos/*.proto --python_out=.
 ```

-Edit the exporter.py file under object_detection file.
-We rename the original exporter.py as  exporter_frozen.py
+Edit the exporter.py file under object_detection folder.
+We renamed the original exporter.py as  exporter_frozen.py

 ```
 # from workspace and run